djfdyuruiry/ts-lambda-api-local/README.md

 Extension module for the `typescript-lambda-api` package which enables running lambda REST API's locally using express.

-This module also provides a built in swagger-ui, powered by the `swagger-ui-express` npm package.
+This module also provides Swagger UI support, powered by the `swagger-ui-express` npm package.

 ---